Entropy zero area preserving diffeomorphisms of $S^2$: Reducing Arcs in Annular Covers

-The next corollary states that if there is twisting across an annular cover then orbits that start and end on one boundary component can not get to close to the other.
+The next corollary states that if there is twisting across an annular cover then orbits that start and end on one boundary component can not get to close to the other boundary component.

 \begin{cor} Suppose that $h: A \to A$ is either \begin{enumerate} \item $f_\sigma:A_\sigma \to A_\sigma$ for some $\sigma \in \cR$. \end{enumerate} or \begin{enumeratecontinue} \item $f_\sigma: A^c_\sigma \to A^c_\sigma$ for some horocycle $\sigma$ corresponding to an isolated end of $M$. \end{enumeratecontinue} Let $\partial_0 A$ and $\partial_1 A$ be the components of $\partial A$.
-In case (2) assume that $\partial _0 A$ is the unique component of $\partial A_{\sigma}$ and that if $\Fix(f_{\sigma}|_{\partial_1 A}) \ne \emptyset$ then $f_\sigma$ is not isotopic to the identity rel $\Fix f_{\sigma}|_{\partial A}$.
-Then there is a neighborhood of $\partial_1 A $ that is disjoint from the $ h$ orbit of any $\hat x$ for which both $\alpha( h, \hat x)$ and $\omega(h, \hat x)$ are contained in $\partial_0 A$. \end{cor}
+In case (2) assume that $\partial _0 A$ is the unique component of $\partial A$ and that if $\Fix(f_{\sigma}|_{\partial_1 A}) \ne \emptyset$ then $f_\sigma$ is not isotopic to the identity rel $\Fix( f_{\sigma}|_{\partial A})$.
+Then there is a neighborhood of $\partial_1 A $ that is disjoint from the $ h$-orbit of any $ \hat x \in A$ for which both $\alpha( h, \hat x)$ and $\omega(h, \hat x)$ are contained in $\partial_0 A$. \end{cor}